CDeweger/my-note/README.md

+The app is deployed on heroku https://my-note-2022.herokuapp.com/
-# My Note -- a todo app
+# My Note -- a task tracking app

 It is a todo list app.
 It is a full-stack project setup with React using create-react-app.
 It's built with react hooks and styled with MUI.
 Node modules need to be installed before running the app.